medmanager/backend/README.md

 #### Known Bugs and Defects

 -   There is no way of resetting a users password.
--   There is no way of updating the amount of medication remaining
+-   There is no way of updating the amount of medication remaining.
--   No handling of the event when a medication has no amount remaining when taken
+-   No handling of the event when a medication has no amount remaining when taken.
--   No way of dynamically setting the JWT secret used to generate authentication tokens
+-   No way of dynamically setting the JWT secret used to generate authentication tokens.
--   No assurance that the create and schedule medication occurrences successfully created and scheduled the medication occurrence
+-   No assurance that the create and schedule medication occurrences successfully created and scheduled the medication occurrence.